shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/api-best-practices.md

 For more information on all of the available reports and their fields, see the API documentation on the [Reporting Service](./report-service.md).

+> [!TIP]
-If you find that higher level reports do not fulfill your needs, consider making use of the [Bulk Reporting Feeds](./bulk-reporting-feeds.md) or [Log-Level Data Feeds](../log-level-data/log-level-data-feeds.md).
+> If you find that higher level reports do not fulfill your needs, consider making use of the [Bulk Reporting Feeds](./bulk-reporting-feeds.md) or [Log-Level Data Feeds](../log-level-data/log-level-data-feeds.md).